-A grade 6 in both GCSE Chemistry (or 6-6 in GCSE Double Award Science) and Maths is a minimum entry requirement for A Level.
+A grade 7 in both GCSE Chemistry (or 7-7 in GCSE Double Award Science).

 A good ability with GCSE Mathematics (Grade 6 or above) is essential as a large proportion of the questions at A Level involve calculations.
 A Level Mathematics is not essential but would help give pupils extra confidence in dealing with these calculations.